Information for patients

 What is Acute Kidney Injury(AKI)?

-Acute kidney Injury (AKI) used to be known as ‘acute renal failure’.
-However, the name was changed because in most people with the condition, the kidneys do not ‘FAIL’ completely: they just suddenly work less well than they did before.
-This reduced kidney functions can vary from a small amount of complete failure.
-The word ‘injury’ in this case does not mean that your kidneys have been physically wounded such as a physical blow to the kidneys, but rather that something has stopped them from working properly, an internal process such as volume depletion due to dehydration or a blockage that stops you passing urine, for example constipation.
+Acute kidney injury (AKI) occurs when the kidneys aren’t working normally.
+The kidneys are organs in your tummy/abdomen towards the back, typically present on both sides of the body, and produce urine, which drains into the bladder and is then passed.
+The word ‘injury’ in this case does not mean that your kidneys have been physically wounded such as a physical blow to the kidneys, but rather that something has stopped them from working properly, an internal process such as dehydration or a blockage that stops you passing urine, for example constipation.
 If your kidneys stop working properly it can be dangerous or even life threatening.

 What do my kidneys do normally?